 REASON FOR LOSS:

-10 Stirlings from 138 Squadron taking off from RAF Kempsford at 19:39 hrs on operation Crupper 37 for destinations in Norway and Denmark.
-The Squadron Operational Record Book (ORB) records that LK272 was carrying 4 Agents, 11 containers and 9 packages to be dropped in Norway.
+10 Stirlings from 138 Squadron took off from RAF Kempsford at 19:39 hrs on operation Crupper 37 for destinations in Norway and Denmark.
+The Squadron Operational Record Book (ORB) records that LK272 was carrying 4 Agents, 11 containers and 9 packages to be dropped over Norway.

-However, according to the Australian Archives they were detailed to drop “container” in Norway, 3 km. north of Fliniseter and 23 km. south east of Torp.
+According to the Australian Archives they were detailed to drop “containers” in Norway, 3 km. north of Fliniseter and 23 km. south east of Torp.

-(2) F/O. Gornall had survived an earlier crash on 11th April 1942.
-Whilst with 15 Squadron on Stirling N3703 LS-Q which crashed on return from an operation to Essen.
-2 of the crew ere killed, 6 others survived (3 of these survivors were sadly later killed on operations later during the war).
+(2) Fg.Off.
+Gornall had survived an earlier crash on 11th April 1942.
+Whilst with 15 Sqn oboard Stirling N3703 LS:Q which crashed on return from an operation to Essen.
+2 of the crew were killed, 6 others survived (3 of these survivors were sadly later killed on operations later during the war).
 Fg.Off.
 Gornall also survived the loss of 138 Sqn., Halifax II LW275 NF:O on the 7th February 1944 and along with the rest of the crew evaded via Spain & Gibraltar on the 5th May 1944 and returned to Tempsford on the 10th September 1944.

 Photograph left shows his father.
 Details - The Coronation of Emir (Prince) Faisal I as King of Iraq on 23 of August 1921.
 Emir Faisal has already served as King of Syria from March to July.
 The event was conducted, at 06.00 hrs in the court-yard of the Ottoman built Serai, his temporary headquarters upon arriving in Baghdad. behind the King to the left is Sir Percy Cox, British High Commissioner, Sir Kinahan Cornwallis, Tahsin Qadri, the King’s ADC, King Faisal, Sir Aylmer Haldane, British commanding officer.

-Fl/Sgt.
+Flt.Sgt.
 Stuart Samuel Hagerty.
 Runnymede Memorial.
 Panel 282.
 Born on the 25th October 1923, Red Deer, Alberta.
-Son of James W. and Margaret J. Hagerty, of Claresholm, Alberta, Canada.
+Son of James Wellington and Margaret Jane (née Huff) Hagerty of Claresholm, Alberta, Canada.

 Sgt.
 John Edwin Cory.
 Runnymede Memorial.
 Panel 274.
 Son of Percy William and Elizabeth Margaret Cory, of Herne Bay, Kent, England.

-Researched for Lisa Lipman from Australia, currently living in Norway - F/O. Stanton was a relative living in Manly, New South Wales, Australia.
+Researched for Lisa Lipman from Australia, currently living in Norway - Fg.Off.
+Stanton was a relative living in Manly, New South Wales, Australia.
 Page is dedicated to the relatives of this crew.
 Details and narrative updated by Aircrew Remembered.
 Thanks to Terje Dønnestad and Tormod Christiansen from Kristiansand for their contribution in trying to solve the loss of the aircraft.